j-medland/g-embedded-python-interpreter-toolkit/README.md

 ```

 ## _I'm Sorry, What Now?_
-An execellent question!
+An excellent question!

 Python and LabVIEW are natural frenemies but what if you could call Python Scripts in LabVIEW?
 Wouldn't that be great?
 I certainly think so.

 Then, what if we could also bring C++ to the party?
-Why, that would be the ultimate trio:
+Why that would be the ultimate trio:

-The ease of programming C++, the peformance of Python and the massive potential user base of literally tens of LabVIEW developers.
+The ease of programming C++, the performance of Python and the massive potential user base of literally tens of LabVIEW developers.

-## _Aren't you forgetting that [the Python Integration Node](https://www.ni.com/docs/en-US/bundle/labview/page/glang/python_node.html) already exisits?_
+## _Aren't you forgetting that [the Python Integration Node](https://www.ni.com/docs/en-US/bundle/labview/page/glang/python_node.html) already exists?_
-I suppose next you will be saying that integrating Python into LabVIEW has definately been a thing since 2016 and probably before.
+I suppose next you will be saying that integrating Python into LabVIEW has definitely been a thing since 2016 and probably before.

 ## _So Really, WHY?_
 _... and why have you written this first README in the style of an imagined conversation?_

-If I understand this properly, the Python Integration Node executes in a seperate process which means any data you pass needs to be bundled/packaged up and sent over some inter-process interface which can really slow things down when dealing with large arrays and images.
+If I understand this properly, the Python Integration Node executes in a separate process which means any data you pass needs to be bundled/packaged up and sent over some inter-process interface which can really slow things down when dealing with large arrays and images.

 But...
 Python is written in C and supports being built into another application so we can construct a DLL which wraps up the interpreter and LabVIEW's memory manager functionality.
-The upshot is Python directly interacting with LabVIEW managed memory 👏.
+The upshot is Python directly interacting with LabVIEW-managed-memory 👏.

-Working directly with the Python's C interpreter inteface is tricky so we are going to use [pybind11](https://github.com/pybind/pybind11) to make life a bit easier.
+Working directly with Python's C interpreter interface is tricky so we are going to use [pybind11](https://github.com/pybind/pybind11) to make life a bit easier.

 (thank you for putting up with my choice of communication, this is a really experimental and hopefully fun project)